Originally published on the official blog of my alma-mater Institute of Development Studies.

-The state of Uttar Pradesh (UP) is considered to represent 9% of the world’s poor, and like in most parts of India and the world, women are under-represented as voters, political leaders and elected representatives.
+The state of Uttar Pradesh (UP) represents 9% of the world’s poor and like in most parts of India (and the world), women are under-represented as voters, political leaders and elected representatives.
 Few women contest on unreserved seats in the local government elections, while those who get elected, often end up as mere proxies at the hands of their husbands, other male members of the family, or upper caste men of the village.

 The most common reasons behind their lack of participation are poverty, social status- primarily caste, lack of education, lack of information and awareness, and common myths that exist with regard to reservations (most villagers still believe ‘General’ or unreserved seats are reserved for men, and that women can only contest on seats reserved for women), perceived expenditure, and eligibility criteria (such as required education level, income, etc.).

 However, the biggest barrier to women’s participation is their under-confidence to participate in the political sphere, partly due to the factors mentioned above, but also due to existing gender stereotypes, and how women have been historically socialised to view themselves as inept and incapable of political leadership.
 Women, especially in rural India, are often too scared to make mistakes, to take risk, given that society is far less forgiving towards women than to men.
 They are further discouraged by the perceptions and (often legitimate) fears of their family.
 Further, the challenge lies not just in contesting or winning elections, but also effectively exercising power once elected, and not ending up as mere proxies.